The great TERF war of November 2018

 Heh a great reason not to march.

-I mean, as I'm the ‘L' in LGBTQIA+, I should be safe to do so, right?
-But Louisa Wall sees me?
+I mean, as I’m the ‘L’ in LGBTQIA+, I should be safe to do so, right?
+But what if Louisa Wall sees me?
 Will security turf me out?
 Will I be dragged down a dark alleyway and forced to watch endless reruns of Priscilla, Queen of the Desert?

 Again heh.
 But it touches on a serious point I already blogged on.
 You can’t claim to be a parade and festival of inclusivity and them do the opposite.